 The Dental Spa of Virginia appeals to the five senses (sight, smell, sound, taste, and touch) with the calming sight of a waterfall, relaxing colors, scented candles, and serene music.
 Its lobbies have refreshment bars stocked with tea, coffee, and fruit.
 And its chairs are equipped with massagers to relax you completely.

 In other cases, dentists are adding services that are traditionally found at a medical spa, particularly injectables and fillers like Botox, Dysport, Restylane, Juvederm, and Perlane.
 Since dentists already give a lot of injections, it's not much of a stretch to add these to a practice.
 There are even applications that are directly related to your smile, such as using Botox to stop the "gummy" smile.

 Rozenberg Dental Day Spa in Manhattan has a spa-like atmosphere, with fresh flowers, soft dim lights, and gently flickering candles.
 Patients get heated neck wraps infused with eucalyptus and cinnamon and hot tea.
 A massage pad is on every exam chair, and you can have calming herbal eyelid compresses to go over your eyes while you're in the dental chair.

-In the early days there was some experimentation with offering traditional massage and facials alongside dental services.
-But the dentists who tried if found that people would rather go to a real spa to relax.
+In the early days, there was some experimentation with offering traditional massage and facials alongside dental services.
+But the dentists who tried it found that people would rather go to a real spa to relax.